MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-a-rule-to-verify-a-contact-email-address.md

 - **From Email Address**:  The email address you want to show in the **From** field in the email.
 This must be an email domain that the SMTP server enables you to send emails from.

   > [!NOTE]
-  > Some email servers, like Gmail, will ignore this field and will send from the account set up with the SMTP server.
+  > Some email servers, like Gmail, will ignore this field and send from the account set up with the SMTP server.

 - **Callback URL**:  <https://www.example.com>